Floreuzan/Power-Study-to-Compare-Mean-Vectors-from-Two-Populations/README.md

 We construct a power study that estimates the power and type-I error of the approximate test when the assumptions are not met.

-You can find the shiny apps in the visualization files where you can control for the mean vector, the distribution and for the covariance matrix.
+The visualization files uses shiny apps to show the power for different mean vectors, distributions and covariance matrices.